Berea-College-CSC-226/2025-spring-csc-226-p01-final-project-p01-main/README.md

 Milestone 1: Setup, Planning, Design

-Title: `POS System With a Creative Twist
+Title: POS System With a Creative Twist

 Purpose: We are creating a POS system that is more than just that.
 It will have a Turtle game that you can play inbetween taking the orders so that are user does not get bored.

 Source Assignment(s): My partner wanted to create a POS system and I was interested in the turtles.
 Therefore, we tried to find the middle ground.
 We ended up coming up with an idea of making a POS that also has a game feature.
 I will be coding the entire game while my partner (Shadaria) will be coding the POS system.
-I will be using my assignment
+I will be using all of my assignments that have used the concept of turtles and Shadaria will be using her life_path_number assignment.

+Assignments that I will be using to code the game:

+1) t02- exploring-turtles-t02
+2) hw07-the-game-of-nim
+3) hw05-funky-functions
+4) t03-boustrophen-turtles

+hw-loopy-turtles-loopy-languages
 ❗️**CRC Card(s)**:
   - Create a CRC card for each class that your project will implement.
   - See this link for a sample CRC card and a template to use for your own cards (you will have to make a copy to edit):